 Unless stated in this Notice, we do not share (unless we have your consent to do so), sell or rent your personal information to third parties for their own marketing purposes.

-Due to the nature of the Foundation, in some circumstances we may share your personal information with the Royal Household – for example to provide our Patrons with information about our event attendees where it is reasonable and lawful for us to do so, and they will share personal information with us.
-The Foundation regularly consults with the Royal Households; Kensington Palace, Buckingham Palace and St James’ Palace in the planning of events which may include sharing of event attendee information as appropriate.
+Due to the nature of The Earthshot Prize, in some circumstances we may share your personal information with the Royal Household or The Royal Foundation – for example to provide information about our event attendees where it is reasonable and lawful for us to do so, and they will share personal information with us.

-The relationship between the Foundation and the Royal Charities follow a shared operating protocol which involves a degree of relevant and proportionate ongoing information sharing within the group, carried out in the legitimate interests of both the Foundation, and the Royal Charities in supporting their individual and collective aims.
-This is to ensure any approaches to prospective supporters are handled sensitively and proportionately, and to prevent the same supporters receiving multiple approaches at the same time from different members of the Royal Charities, where they may not reasonably expect this.
-This personal information may include names, contact details, philanthropic interests and some relevant biographical detail – and where strictly necessary and appropriate to protect the interests of the Royal Charities, due diligence information (see “Donor Due Diligence” above).
+The Earthshot Prize and The Royal Foundation follow a shared operating protocol which involves a degree of relevant and proportionate ongoing information-sharing between the organisations, carried out in the legitimate interests of both The Earthshot Prize and The Royal Foundation in supporting their individual and collective aims.
+This is to ensure any approaches to prospective supporters are handled sensitively and proportionately, and to prevent the same supporters receiving multiple approaches at the same time, where they may not reasonably expect this.
+This personal information may include names, contact details, philanthropic interests and some relevant biographical detail – and where strictly necessary and appropriate to protect the interests of both organisations, see “Donor Due Diligence” above).